Gaukharik/Projects/Global_Electronics_Retailer/2_Profile_and_prepare_the_data.md

 1. Connect to the Sales CSV file and profile the data.
 How many orders were recorded?
 Over what time period?
 Is there anything interesting about delivery dates?
 Add a TransactionKey field to uniquely identify each row.

-I imported Sales CSV through Power Query:
+I loaded Sales CSV through Power Query:

 ![](/Global_Electronics_Retailer/screenshots/connecting_to_sales.png)